Top 10 family hotels in Barbados

 From Bridgetown and plantation properties to golf courses, watersports and those all-important sunset strolls along the shore, Barbados is an absolutely charming island and guaranteed to put a smile on your face as wide as the pineapple adorning your totally tropical glass of rum punch.

-10. Bougainvillea Beach Resort
+10. Bougainvillea Barbados

 What: Kick back and relax on the south coast of Barbados as you soak up some sunshine and enjoy the peace and tranquillity of the Caribbean.
-The Bougainvillea is all about the beach, Maxwell Beach, and if you're intending to capture your moment against white sands, blue skies and emerald green palm fronds then right here is where you get clicking.
+Bougainvillea Barbados is all about the beach, Maxwell Beach, and if you're intending to capture your moment against white sands, blue skies and emerald green palm fronds then right here is where you get clicking.
 Loads of fitness facilities, spa luxuries and watersports aplenty ensure everyone gets a work out at their own pace with a choice of dining and cocktail venues for once you've worked up an appetite or thirst.

 Best for kids: Indoor and outdoor play, sports and activity equipment allows parents to find some 'me time' whilst safe in the knowledge that their little pirates haven't been left all at sea.
 Complimentary snorkels, kayaks and boogie boards are also on hand ocean o'clock as well as three swimming pools to keep them sun kissed and splashing from dawn till dusk.